Healthdirect Free Australian health advice you can count on.

 Where can I get lung cancer screening?

-See your doctor or Aboriginal health worker to find out if you are eligible for the screening program.
+First, see your healthcare provider (such as a doctor, nurse or other medical practitioner) or health worker at an Aboriginal Health Service to find out if you are eligible for the screening program.
 They will ask you questions about your smoking history and age.

-If your doctor bulk bills for visits, then there is no cost to you.
+If your doctor bulk bills for visits, then there is no cost to you for the initial consult.
 Ask about fees your doctor or healthcare provider charges for visits when you book your appointment.

 Your doctor will ask if you agree to having your results added to the National Cancer Screening Register.
 If you agree, the National Cancer Screening Register will send your results to your doctor and remind you of future scans.